SpockBauru/ProbeGridAndCut/README.md

 # ProbeGridAndCut
-Make a grid of light probes in Unity, and them Cut unwanted ones
+Make a grid of light probes in Unity, and them Cut unwanted ones using raycast tools